jonathanrodriguezs/shared-libraries-with-python/README.md

 ```

 ## Disclaimer
-Tested on Debian 9, linux-x86_64, shared libraries in this OS have the .so extension, in windows this extension is .ddl
+Tested on Debian 9, linux-x86_64, shared libraries in this OS have the .so extension, in windows this extension is .dll